-A more quantitative characterization of the temporal time scales in I{sat} and V{fl} time traces is provided by computing the auto-correlation function $A(\tau)$ (see, e.g., Ref.
-[33] for its definition).
-Figure 10 shows $A(\tau)$ for I{sat} and V{fl} at the three radial locations discussed above.
+A more quantitative characterization of the temporal time scales in I{sat} and V{ff} time traces is provided by computing the auto-correlation function $A(\tau)$ (see, e.g. [33] for its definition).
+Figure 10 shows $A(\tau)$ for I{sat} and V{ff} at the three radial locations discussed above.
+In general, we observe a better agreement between numerical results and experimental measurements in the far SOL than in the core or at the LCFS.
+However, we note that the numerical results strongly depend on the collisional dissipation parameters used in the simulations and are affected by quite large statistical uncertainties.